askonomm/dompa/README.md

   ($ "hello world"))
 ```

-Nodes can be nested.
+All nodes (except text nodes) can be nested.
 Children are passed as the second argument (if no attributes) or the third argument (if attributes are present).

 -----